UIUC-iSchool-DataViz/is445_bcubcg_fall2024/syllabus.md

 2. What tools and ecosystems are available for visualizing data?
 3. What systems can be put in place to generate visualizations rapidly and with high-fidelity representation?

+## Course Context

+This course meets a number of learning outcomes connected to program objectives for the BSIS/MSIM program, which in turn connect to larger iSchool and University of Illinois learning goals.

+#### BSIS
+* Apply critical analytical skills to information issues
+* Understand fundamental mathematical and programming tools for solving problems of information modeling, expression, and transformation

+#### MSIM
+* Manage information using best practices in management and policy; knowledge representation;
+human-centered design and systems; and data analytics.
+* Accurately convey the implications of analytical results (in both oral and written modalities) to diverse stakeholders

+#### iSchool Goal
+This course meets the following goal:
+* Maintain global leadership in education for the information professions

+#### University of Illinois Campus-Wide Learning Goals
+This course meets the following goals:
+1. Intellectual Reasoning and Knowledge
+2. Creative Inquiry and Discovery

 ## Pre- and Co-requisites